 Welcome to our website!
 Communication Empowers provides a professional staff focused on business and corporate communication.
-Our staff members hold advanced degrees and considerable experience and are strongly dedicated to producing high-quality business and corporate communication products.
+Our staff members hold advanced degrees, considerable experience, and are strongly dedicated to producing high-quality business and corporate communication products.
+You need a strategy for both; they have different goals and results.
 Event and special occasion products are included, along with professional and technical writing, document, graphic, and web design.

 We also provide branding, marketing collateral, and all types of writing and editing.
-These services include creating training manuals, dissertation editing services for graduate students, and assistance with peer-reviewed journal articles.
+These services include training manuals, editing services, including capstone and dissertation editing for graduate students, and assistance with peer-reviewed journal articles.
 We strive to use our experience, education, knowledge, and skills to help our clients succeed.

 Professional and Affordable Communication Products and Services